 If you feel uncomfortable with this type of therapy, our therapists will not use it as part of your treatment plan.

-Interferential and Ultrasound machines.
+At our clinic, we have an Interferential and Ultrasound machine that may be used as adjunct treatment.
 This treatment stimulates your body’s natural repair processes and enhances healing.
 Most relevant to sports injuries and muscle tears.